-The EU General Data Protection Regulation (GDPR), which is enforceable from 25 May 2018, provides new rights to individuals and requires organisations to provide information about their processing in a clear and transparent way.
+The EU General Data Protection Regulation (GDPR) provides rights to individuals and requires organisations to provide information about their processing in a clear and transparent way.
 We have published this updated Privacy Statement to take into account new requirements and to explain how we collect, store and use personal data.

 At Panacea Publishing International, we make every effort to protect and respect your privacy.
 We aim to maintain consistently high standards in our use and storage of your personal data and have procedures in place to comply with the Data Protection Act 1998, the EU General Data Protection Regulation (GDPR), the Privacy and Electronic Communications (EC Directive) Regulations 2003 (amended) and other relevant legislation.
 This privacy notice aims to clearly inform you of how we use your personal data, how we ensure it is kept secure and your choices about its use.
 This is to help you make informed decisions when using our websites and the other services we provide.
 In this Notice, references to "we", "us" and "our" refer to Panacea Publishing International.
 Personal data, as defined by the GDPR, means any information which can directly or indirectly identify a living individual.
 For example your name, email address, postal address and telephone number.
 We will review and update this notice regularly, so please check this page occasionally to ensure that you are happy with any changes.
 In addition to this Notice, each service offered by us may have additional privacy provisions that are specific to the particular service.
 You will always be informed of these supplemental provisions at the time you provide your personal data.